Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/intro/intro-exdata-mgmt-overview.md

 #### Applicable Enterprise Manager Management Packs

 - Exadata Management Pack
-- Oracle Cloud Management Pack
+- Oracle Cloud Management Pack required only for the Chargeback feature covered in the lab 3.

 ### Content